 Carbon offsets aim to counterbalance the carbon emissions produced by various activities by investing in projects that actively reduce or capture an equivalent amount of carbon dioxide from the atmosphere.
 By funding initiatives such as reforestation, renewable energy projects, and methane capture, carbon offsetting contributes to the overall reduction of greenhouse gas emissions on a global scale.

 These projects help restore ecosystems, promote clean energy adoption, and encourage the development of innovative technologies that mitigate the negative impact of climate change.
 Carbon offsetting not only supports the transition to a low-carbon economy but also raises awareness about the importance of environmental stewardship.
 It empowers individuals, businesses, and organizations to take responsibility for their carbon footprint and play a role in creating a more sustainable and resilient future for the planet.

 Traveling to destinations that value sustainability makes reducing waste easier!
 These destinations will most likely have recycling bins on the sidewalks, composting areas, sustainable alternatives to take out containers, and even more plant-based meals!
 Some destinations that value sustainability are Portland Oregon, Whitefish Montana, Phoenix Arizona, Silver Spring Maryland, San Francisco California.
 These are just a few, there are many more that are worth exploring!
 You can find out what destinations value sustainability by researching online.

-Reducing your waste while traveling doesn’t have to be hard.
+You can reduce your waste while traveling on your next trip.
+The good news is it doesn’t have to be hard or complicated.
 There are so many resources to help and some things actually make travel easier.
 Leaving a destination the way you found it if not better, is so special.
 You don’t want to ruin the beauty for others.
 Happy traveling!

 (Certified Holistic Nutritionist and Co-Owner of Tyler + Molly)